jmtilli/ldpairwall/README.md

 prefixed use of ldpairwall is required.
 This requires netmap to compile the sources and also the netmap kernel module must be installed.

+# Unique features

+The ldpairwall is a DNS server and there is NAT-DNS interoperation in Private Realm Gateway (PRGW) style.
+Whenever a DNS query arrives, the NAT can allocate a state match for the incoming connection.
+This feature is not completely unique to ldpairwall: the original Realm Gateway (RGW) supports it also.
+Do note the DNS server interoperation is not as secure as in the original RGW, i.e. there is no reputation system to rank queriers and also support for DNS truncated option is missing, as is support for DNS over TCP.

+Application layer NAT (AL-NAT) means that for HTTP and TLS protocols, the hostname is automatically detected from the initial data and the connection is automatically steered towards the correct host in the private subnet.

+HTTP CONNECT proxy allows connecting to all ports of all hosts in the private subnet at the cost of requiring client side application modifications.

+Port control protocol (PCP) support means that hosts in the private subnet can use the protocol to open ports.

 # Prerequisites

 You need to have flex and bison installed in order to compile this project.